vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 "linux-signed" directory, not from the kernel source directory.

 **Note** In certain releases "linux-signed" is missing, for example "linux-kvm".
-To show the list of expected repositories for a certain release/flavor you can use the command `cranky rmadison`, example:
+To show the list of packages that are part of a certain kernel set, you can use the command `cranky rmadison`, example:
 ```
 cranky rmadison xenial:linux-oracle
 ```